 What Exactly Does Metformin Do?

-Metformin can lower blood glucose.
-It can also decrease the liver’s production of glucose, lessen the gut’s absorption of glucose, and increase cell insulin sensitivity.
+Firstly, metformin can lower blood glucose.
+Similarly, it can also decrease the liver’s production of glucose, lessen the gut’s absorption of glucose, and increase cell insulin sensitivity.

-Metformin has been shown to affect adenosine monophosphate protein kinase (AMPK).
+Metformin affects adenosine monophosphate protein kinase (AMPK).
 Our bodies produce AMP or adenosine monophosphate while it creates adenosine triphosphate (ATP).
 You might remember ATP from chemistry classes as a major source of cell energy.

 While AMPK is activated by energy depletion, energy excess inhibits it.
 High glucose and glycogen levels, as well as high fat intake, slow down AMPK.
 Exercise and calorie restrictions turn on AMPK.

-Metformin is used jointly with weight loss measures that include diet, exercise, and lifestyle changes to improve glycemic or blood sugar control.
+Metformin is used jointly with weight loss measures.
+This includes diet, exercise, and lifestyle changes.
+All to improve glycemic or blood sugar control.
 It should be taken with meals to provide the best glycemic control.

 How Does Metformin Help PCOS?